Byron/benchmarksgame-cvs-mirror/README.md

     issue][first bug]
 * **origin**
   - a direct copy of the original cvs repository, which is managed entirely by `git cvsimport`.
-  - it is out of date, as a commit contains a file larger than what github can accept (i.e. 100MB) but will speedup `make update` if it is available locally.
-That way `cvsimport` will not have to refetch the entire history.

 # Problems/Repository out of date ?